Anthony Blunt: Public exposure

 In 1979, Blunt's role was represented in Andrew Boyle's book Climate of Treason, in which Blunt was given the pseudonym "Maurice", after the homosexual protagonist of E. M. Forster's novel of that name.
 In September of that year, Blunt had tried to obtain a typescript before the publication of Boyle's book.
 "Technically there was no defamation, and Boyle's editor, Harold Harris, refused to cooperate."
 Blunt's request was reported in the magazine Private Eye and drew his attention.
 In early November excerpts were published in The Observer, and on 8 November Private Eye revealed that "Maurice" was Blunt.
 In interviews to publicise his book, Boyle refused to confirm that Blunt was "Maurice" and asserted that was the government's responsibility.

-Based on an interview with Blunt's solicitor, Michael Rubinstein (who had met Mrs Thatcher's Cabinet Secretary, Sir Robert Armstrong), Carter states that Thatcher, "personally affronted by Blunt's immunity, took the bait. ...she found the whole episode thoroughly reprehensible, and reeking of Establishment collusion."
+Based on an interview with Blunt's solicitor, Michael Rubinstein (who had met Thatcher's Cabinet Secretary, Sir Robert Armstrong), Carter states that Thatcher, "personally affronted by Blunt's immunity, took the bait.
+She found the whole episode thoroughly reprehensible, and reeking of Establishment collusion."

-On 15 November 1979, Thatcher revealed Blunt's wartime role to the House of Commons in reply to questions put to her by Ted Leadbitter, MP for Hartlepool, and Dennis Skinner, MP for Bolsover:
+On 15 November 1979, Thatcher revealed Blunt's wartime role to the House of Commons in reply to written questions put to her by two Labour Party Members of Parliament, Ted Leadbitter, MP for Hartlepool, and Dennis Skinner, MP for Bolsover:

 Mr. Leadbitter and Mr. Skinner: Asked the Prime Minister if she will make a statement on recent evidence concerning the actions of an individual, whose name has been supplied to her, in relation to the security of the United Kingdom.

 The Prime Minister: "The name which the hon.
 Member for Hartlepool (Mr. Leadbitter) has given me is that of Sir Anthony Blunt."

 In a statement to the press on 20 November, Blunt claimed the decision to grant him immunity from prosecution was taken by the then-prime minister, Sir Alec Douglas-Home.
 Speaking in the House of Commons on 21 November, Thatcher disclosed more details of the affair.